Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/docker.md

 # Docker Compose Overview

 This setup defines a MySQL database and an Nginx web server using Docker Compose for local development.
+It is also extremely useful to show progress to anyone involved such as the Product Owner.

 ## Services